Biographies of our students

 Samuel James Nix

-James is a first year PhD student in the Furbank lab studying C4 photosynthesis.
-His interests are in electron transfer within the photosystems, specifically cyclic electron flow (CEF) that occurs between Photosystem I and the Cytochrome b6f Complex via the poorly understood PGR5/PGRL1 pathway.
-One of the goals of his project is to explore cell specific expression of two PGRL1 homologs that occurs in important crop plant such as Maize, Sorghum, and Sugarcane.
+James is a second year PhD student in the Furbank lab studying C4 photosynthesis.
+His interests are in electron transfer within the photosystems of photosynthesis, specifically cyclic electron flow (CEF) that occurs between Photosystem I and the Cytochrome b6f Complex via the PGR5/PGRL1 pathway.
+One of the goals of his project is to explore the cell-differential expression of two PGRL1 homologs in mesophyll and bundle sheath cells.
+His second goal is to improve electron transfer in important crop plants such as Maize, Sorghum, and Sugarcane by over-expressing PGRL1.
 Elucidating PGR5/PGRL1 CEF in these important crops may lead to improved yields and may also help with introducing the C4 metabolic pathway into Rice as a part of the C4 Rice Project.

 Reshma Roy